MasumA009/infrastructure-as-code/infrastructure-as-code.md

 ## Example (plan):

-The best way ti understand it is to explauin it through an example,
+The best way to understand it is to explauin it through an example,

 ![Alt text](images/Screenshot%202023-06-05%20135625.png)